rutuja-patil24/CMPE-297-Special-Topics/A)_2)Building AI Agents with ADK - Empowering with Tools/README.md

-# 🌍 AI Travel Assistant using Google ADK (Agent Development Kit)
+# Building AI Agents with ADK: Empowering with Tools

 This project demonstrates a modular AI system using **Google’s Agent Development Kit (ADK)**.
 The AI agent can answer real-time questions by integrating: